 Description of University Libraries Collections

-The University Libraries’ collections total more than 2.19 million printed books and federal and state documents.
-We now house over one million printed volumes and provide access to more than 60,000 journals, more than 400,000 electronic books, and more than 360 electronic databases.
+The University Libraries’ collections total more than 2 million items.
+We now house over 1.2 million printed volumes and provide access to more than 65,000 journals, more than 650,000 electronic books, and more than 360 electronic databases.

 The Library Catalog of UNCG currently contains holdings for materials in the Walter Clinton Jackson Library, the Harold Schiffman Music Library, the Multicultural Resource Center, and the Teaching Resource Center.
 Special Collections, Rare Books, and University Archives are increasingly available via the online catalog.